odoo/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 Customer invoices
 ~~~~~~~~~~~~~~~~~

-To process an electronic invoice for goods (NF-e), the invoice needs to be confirmed and taxes need
+To process an electronic invoice for goods (NF-e) or services (NFS-e), the invoice needs to be
-to be computed by Avalara.
-Once that step is done, click on the :guilabel:`Send \& Print` button in
+confirmed and taxes need to be computed by Avalara.
+Once that step is done, click on the
-the upper left corner, and a pop-up will appear.
-Then click on :guilabel:`Process e-invoice` and any
+:guilabel:`Send & Print` button in the upper left corner.
+In the pop-up that appears, click on
-of the other options - :guilabel:`Download` or :guilabel:`Email`.
-Finally, click on :guilabel:`Send
+:guilabel:`Process e-invoice` and any of the other options - :guilabel:`Download` or
-\& Print` to process the invoice against the government.
+:guilabel:`Email`.
+Finally, click on :guilabel:`Send & Print` to process the invoice with the
+government.

-Before sending the electronic invoice for goods (NF-e) some fields need to be filled out on the
+Before sending the electronic invoice for goods (NF-e) or services (NFS-e), some fields need to be
-invoice:
+filled out on the invoice:

-- :guilabel:`Customer` with all the customer information
+- :guilabel:`Customer`, with all the customer information
-- :guilabel:`Payment Method: Brazil` (how the invoice is planned to be paid)
+- :guilabel:`Payment Method: Brazil`: how the invoice is planned to be paid
 - :guilabel:`Fiscal Position` set as the :guilabel:`Automatic Tax Mapping (Avalara Brazil)`
-- :guilabel:`Document Type` set as :guilabel:`(55) Electronic Invoice (NF-e)`.
-This is the only
+- :guilabel:`Document Type` set as :guilabel:`(55) Electronic Invoice (NF-e)` or :guilabel:`(SE)
-   electronic document supported at the moment.
-Non-electronic invoices can be registered, and other
-   document types can be activated if needed
+  Electronic Service Invoice (NFS-e)`

 There are some other optional fields that depend on the nature of the transaction.
 These fields are
 not required, so no errors will appear from the government if these optional fields are not